 Sulfur has the same electron configuration as oxygen, though as a larger atom and one with a d-orbital into which it can hybridize, sulfur has different properties and can make different molecular geometries than oxygen.
-(The wireframe simply indicates the boundary of the n=3 shell, since there are no electrons defining the boundary of its sphere.)
+(The wireframe indicates the boundary of the n=3 shell.)

 The outer spheres above simply indicate the directions of maximum electron density.
 The orbitals themselves will be more like spherical tetrahedra that can only occupy volume within their shell.
 The entire shell will be filled with electron density.
 It will be highest at the center of the face of each orbital and will decrease toward the nodal regions that divide the shell into four equal volumes, where electron density will be lowest.
 Like argon, sulfur features two nested spherical tetrahedra, the inner 2nd shell comprising 4 di-electrons, the outer 3rd shell comprising 2 di-electrons and 2 single electrons.
 In this case the two orbitals containing the di-electrons (dark pink) will occupy slightly more volume than the two containing an unpaired electron.